Digital Summer School:

 Episode 3: T1D: Emerging Perspectives on Disease Pathogenesis, Prevention and Treatment

-Our understanding of the human T1D etiology along with proposed therapeutic options has greatly advanced during the last decades.
-Nevertheless, the rate of bench to bedside translation is still disappointingly slow.
-In this episode, the panelists explore major discoveries and knowledge gaps in our understanding of T1D pathogenesis, and emerging therapies to treat or prevent T1D, and their potential challenges.
+Our understanding of the human T1D etiology, along with proposed therapeutic options, has greatly advanced during the last decades.
+Nevertheless, the rate of bench-to-bedside translation is still disappointingly slow.
+In this summer school episode, the panelists explore major discoveries and knowledge gaps in our understanding of T1D pathogenesis, and emerging therapies to treat or prevent T1D, and their potential challenges.

 Panelists: Prof. Matthias Hebrok, Professor at the Diabetes Center at the University of California San Francisco.
 Prof. Matthias von Herrath, Vice President and Senior Medical Officer at Novo Nordisk.
 Prof. Mark Peakman, Senior Director of Autoimmunity and Type 1 Diabetes research at Sanofi.
 Dr. Burcak Yesildag, Vice President – Diabetes Research at InSphero AG.

 Modeling NAFLD: from Steatosis to NASH and Fibrosis

 In this summer school webinar, InSphero Senior Application Scientist Sue Grepper, Ph.D. will provide an overview of the many types of in vitro and in vivo models used for studying NAFLD and NASH.

 Then she’ll take you on a virtual tour of how the InSphero scientific team evaluates new drugs and therapies under development, using Gilead's Firsocostat, an ACC inhibitor currently in Phase II trials, as an example.
 Sue will also share some of the latest results from our internal studies that show how NASH conditions affect the regulation of lipid metabolism genes and pathways in our 3D models.